SymbolixAU/googlePolylines/README.md

 # sfencode

-The goal of sfencode is to encode sf objects using Google's polyline encoding algorithm
+The goal of sfencode is to encode sf objects using [Google's polyline encoding algorithm](https://developers.google.com/maps/documentation/utilities/polylinealgorithm)

+> Polyline encoding is a lossy compression algorithm that allows you to store a series of coordinates as a single string.

 ## Installation